That Old Familiar Feeling

 For a split second Dean can't move.
 His heart stops, mind racing with similar images from long ago as he stood with the baby in his arms.

-The fire roars and crackles as it rolls across the ceiling.
-It's menacing and like it has a life of its own, a life with one intent; to kill.
+The fire roars and crackles menacingly as it rolls across the ceiling.
+It's as though it's looking at them both, taunting them like it has a life of its own, a life with one intent: Kill.

 He is moving before he even realizes it.